Jayson Uribe: Early career

-Uribe began his motorcycle racing career at age 4 aboard a Honda 50.
-He advanced to a two stroke Kawasaki KX65 at age 5 and began racing motocross competitively in the Northern California region.
-At age 7, Uribe expanded his racing interest to Supermoto on his KX65 Kawasaki with Supermoto USA and excelled in his division.
-Uribe raced in and won several championships aboard his Honda big wheel CRF150R and CRF250R over the next 5 years.
-By the age of 12 he had taken his Honda CRF250R to the top step of the SRC National Lites Champion while riding for Mammoth Motorsports.
+Uribe began his motorcycle racing career at the age of four aboard a Honda 50.
+He advanced to a two stroke Kawasaki KX65 at the age of five and began racing motocross competitively in the Northern California region.
+At the age of seven, Uribe expanded his racing interest to Supermoto on his KX65 Kawasaki with Supermoto USA and excelled in his division.
+Uribe raced in and won several championships aboard his Honda big wheel CRF150R and CRF250R over the next five years.
+By the age of 12, he had taken his Honda CRF250R to the top step of the SRC National Lites Champion while riding for Mammoth Motorsports.

 In 2009, Uribe began his road racing career aboard a 2004 production Honda RS125 two-stroke GP machine.
 He is the second-youngest licensed racer in AFM history.
 Uribe raced at a club level in WERA and AFM for three years; however due to his young age several racetracks would not allow him to ride on their circuit citing insurance issues, thus making a championship win nearly impossible.
-In 2011 he was the WERA West Novice Champion in the F2 class.
-In 2012 and 2013 he was one of six Americans invited to the Redbull Rookies tryouts in Spain.
+In 2011, he was the WERA West Novice Champion in the F2 class.
+In 2012 and 2013, he was one of six Americans invited to the Redbull Rookies tryouts in Spain.